yiyangzhang-hz/ai-agents-for-beginners/README.md

 Don't forget to [star (🌟) this repo](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars?WT.mc_id=academic-105485-koreyst) and [fork this repo](https://github.com/microsoft/ai-agents-for-beginners/fork) to run the code.

+### Meet Other Learners, Get Your Questions Answered

+If you get stuck or have any questions about building AI Agents, join our dedicated Discord Channel in the [Azure AI Foundry Community Discord](https://aka.ms/ai-agents/discord)

 ### What You Need

 Each lesson in this course includes code examples, which can be found in the code_samples folder.
 You can [fork this repo](https://github.com/microsoft/ai-agents-for-beginners/fork) to create your own copy.